DorGetter/WeWatch-Social-Streamer-Android-App/README.md

 ### Android OS Movies Player Application
 #
 Stream free movies and TV shows on youre  android devices!
-Watch movies from a selection of new titles, most popular, hidden gems that you may have missed as wekk as youre favorite geners like:
+Watch movies from a selection of new titles, most popular, hidden gems that you may have missed as well as youre favorite geners like:
 * Action
 * Adventure
 * Comedy